Helping With Paternity Issues In Wisconsin

 After Paternity Has Been Established

-Once paternity testing has conclusively established that a man is the father of a child or the acknowledgment is signed, there are a great many issues to be resolved.
+Once paternity testing has conclusively established that a man is the father of a child or the acknowledgment is signed, there are many issues to be resolved.
 With paternity comes the rights and obligations of being a parent.
-Every parent is obligated to support their children, and our lawyers can assist with the creation of the full set of agreements that will govern the child support owed or owing and the placement and custody (decision-making authority) for the child.
+Our lawyers can assist with the creation of the full set of agreements that will govern the child support owed or owing and the placement and custody (decision-making authority) for the child.

 The child support, child custody and placement of a child can be contentious issues during a divorce.
 In situations where paternity is a question and then established, they are no less important.
 Custody is the decision-making authority of a parent with their child.
 With the obligation of support comes the right to have a say in how the child is raised.
 Placement will control where the child sleeps and how they spend time with their parents.

-Child support requires a complex calculation and is affected, in part, by where the child spends their time.
-The interrelationship of these elements means that a change to any element affects the other elements.
-Our lawyers are experienced handling these complex and unique elements and helping you obtain a child support, custody and placement agreement that is in the best interests of your child and for you.
+Child support requires a complex calculation and is affected, in part, by where the child spends their time and the incomes of the parents.
+Our lawyers are experienced in handling these complex and unique elements and helping you obtain a child support, custody, and placement agreement that is in the best interests of your child and for you.

 Contact Our Firm